tensorflow/models/official/testing/end_to_end/README.md

 set-broken-motd
 KUBE_HOME="/home/kubernetes"
 KUBE_BIN="${KUBE_HOME}/bin"

-# This is added in by Karmel on 2017-12-29. download-kube-env is
+# This next line is added in by Karmel. download-kube-env is
 # failing for lack of yaml, docker, etc.:
 special-ubuntu-setup

 download-kube-env
 source "${KUBE_HOME}/kube-env"
 if [[ "${KUBERNETES_MASTER:-}" == "true" ]]; then